hackclub/hackclub/workshops/intro_to_ML/README.md

 So, lets get started :)
 <br/>
-Note : for this project We'll use PYTHON and a library called Tensorflow.
+Note : for this project We'll use Python and a library called Tensorflow.
 <br/>